BIFOCALS OR PROGRESSIVE LENSES? WHICH IS RIGHT FOR YOU?

 What is presbyopia?

 Two of the most important parts of your eye are the cornea and the lens.
 The cornea is the outer, spherical part of your eye through which light passes.
 Just below the outer cornea, there is a clear structure called the lens.
-The lens is expanded and contracted by a muscle that runs along it.
+The lens is expanded and contracted by a muscle that runs along with it.
 As it expands and contracts, light is bent differently, allowing you to focus on objects at different distances.

 As we age, unfortunately, the lenses in our eyes tend to harden, becoming less and less flexible.
 With this decrease in flexibility comes an inability to properly or quickly focus on objects.
 If you’re over 40 (though there are also conditions that affect younger people that cause a similar hardening of the lens) and are having difficulty seeing, it may very well be presbyopia.
 Often, however, your vision changes slowly enough that you may not even notice it happening.
 If you’re holding books further from your face or getting headaches regularly after reading, you should consult your optometrist in Calgary.